 The Phoenix metro area is only the 11th largest in the U.S. by population but is ranked No. 2 for data center power absorption, according to recent research from JLL, trailing only the hyperscale haven of Northern Virginia.
 In total, Phoenix has more than 1.6 million square feet of commissioned data center space.

-There are multiple factors driving high demand.
-Phoenix is an increasingly popular destination for California-based companies looking for lower rates on power and real estate.
+There are multiple factors driving high demand for Phoenix data centers.
+The city is an increasingly popular destination for California-based companies looking for lower rates on power and real estate.
 Supply constraints in the Santa Clara, California market are also driving enterprises to seek out alternatives—and Phoenix is picking up the slack.

-The nighttime desert climate of Phoenix enables efficient cooling, significantly increasing data center power usage effectiveness (PUE).
+The nighttime desert climate of Phoenix enables efficient cooling, significantly increasing the power usage effectiveness (PUE) of data centers in Arizona.
 What’s more, the state of Arizona has capitalized on the favorable climate by offering multiyear incentives for data center investment and operations.
 Finally, the region faces low risk of natural disasters, making it an attractive location for disaster recovery sites.

 All of these factors contribute to why we consider Phoenix among the most important of our 21 strategically located global metros.
 Currently, we operate in five Phoenix data centers, including our newest Flagship facility.

-Located in the southeast sector of the Phoenix metro, INAP’s Chandler, Arizona, facility at 2500 W Frye Rd, is the most recent Tier 3-design data center to enter our portfolio of Flagships.
+Located in the southeast sector of the Phoenix metro, INAP’s Chandler, Arizona, data center facility at 2500 W Frye Rd, is the most recent Tier 3-design data center to enter our portfolio of Flagships.

 Interested in getting a tour of our Phoenix data centers?

-The data center significantly expands INAP’s Phoenix footprint, adding approximately 200,000 gross square feet with up to 18 MW of highly redundant critical power capacity.
-Additional specs include:
+The Phoenix data center significantly expands INAP’s Arizona footprint, adding approximately 200,000 gross square feet with up to 18 MW of highly redundant critical power capacity.
+Additional Phoenix data center specs include:

-The facility is ideal for large-scale or wholesale colocation deployments.
+The Phoenix data center is ideal for large-scale or wholesale colocation deployments.
 INAP offers custom-built private data center suites and cages, suitable for deployments with exacting requirements.
-The facility is open for business in Q2 2019.
-We invite you to schedule a tour of this state-of-the-art space.
+The Flagship Phoenix data center is open for business in Q2 2019.
+We invite you to schedule a tour of this state-of-the-art space, or any of our other data centers in Arizona.

 Built on our VMware-powered Private Cloud solution, INAP DRaaS offers the service flexibility and expertise required for the most stringent of recovery objectives.
-Read more about the service or get a quote today.
+Read more about our DRaaS service or get a quote today.